crowdsecurity/crowdsec/CONTRIBUTING.md

 There are many ways to contribute to CrowdSec.
 Already by using our product, you are contributing to the data pool by reporting attacks to your systems, and this is what makes us (and you!) special.

 Going further, you can contribute scenarios, parsers and collections.
+For these cases please refer to [Contribute to CrowdSec](https://doc.crowdsec.net/docs/next/contributing/getting_started).

 The rest of this document will focus on contributions to the crowdsecurity/crowdsec repository, style guides and branch policy.

-## Reporting bugs

-TBD

 ## Testing